 TGaz Editor: Modify the inserted paragraphs in Cl.
 11.22.6.2 as shown below:

-(a) if dot11NonTriggerBasedRangingRespImplemented is true, the STA shall set the non-TB Ranging Responder field of the Extended Capabilities element to 1.
+A STA in which (#1433) dot11NonTriggerBasedRangingRespImplemented is true shall set the non-TB Ranging Responder field of the Extended Capabilities element to 1.
 Otherwise it shall set the non-TB Ranging Responder field of the Extended Capabilities element to 0.

-(b) if dot11TriggedBasedRangingRespImplemented is true, the STA shall set the TBRanging Responder field of the Extended Capabilities element to 1.
+A STA in which (#1433) dot11TriggedBasedRangingRespImplemented is true shall set the TBRanging Responder field of the Extended Capabilities element to 1.
 Otherwise it shall set the TB Ranging Responder field of the Extended Capabilities element to 0.

+A STA in which dot11FineTimingMsmtRespActivated is true and dot11SecureLTFImplemented is true shall set the Secure LTF Support field of the Extended Capabilities element to 1.
+Otherwise it shall set the Secure LTF Support field to 0.

+A STA in which dot11RSTARequiresPMFActivated is true shall set the Protection of Range Negotiation and Measurement Management Frames Required field of the Extended Capabilities element to 1.
+Otherwise it shall set the Protection of Range Negotiation and Measurement Management Frames Required field to 0.

-(c) PDMG Ranging: it shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.
+A STA in which dot11PositioningDMGRangingImplemented is true (#1433) shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
+Otherwise it shall set the DMG Range Measurement field of the Extended Capabilities element to 0.
+A STA that supports

+Inclusion of a TRN field in the transmitted Fine Timing Measurement frame to facilitate Angle of Arrival measurements at the recipient shall set the AoA TX Capability subfield in the DMG Direction Measurement Capabilities field in the DMG Capabilities element to 1.
+Otherwise it shall set the AoA TX Capability subfield to 0.

+Angle of Arrival estimation using the TRN field included in the received Fine Timing Measurement frame shall set the AoA RX Capability subfield in the DMG Direction Measurement Capabilities field in the DMG Capabilities element to 1.
+Otherwise it shall set the AoA RX Capability subfield to 0.

+Inclusion of antenna setting specific TRN field(s) in the transmitted Fine Timing Measurement frame to facilitate Angle of Departure estimation(s) at the recipient shall set the AoD TX Capability subfield in the DMG Direction Measurement Capabilities field in the DMG Capabilities element to 1.
+Otherwise it shall set the AoD TX Capability subfield to 0.

+Angle of Departure estimation using the TRN field(s) included in the received Fine Timing Measurement frame shall set the AoD RX Capability subfield in the DMG Direction Measurement Capabilities field in the DMG Capabilities element to 1.
+Otherwise it shall set the AoD RX Capability subfield to 0.